 Kanyakumari is perhaps one of the most amazing Indian travel getaways.
 The charm of this place is such that many locals, as well as foreign nationals, come here to experience the oozing charm of nature.

-Earlier known as the Cape Comorin, Kanyakumari has been surrounded by some of the most majestic mountains and wonderful views of nature.
-This place is actually quite an amazing travel getaway where you can hope to experience a diverse range of travel possibilities from tourist spots, to joyful events and festivals.
-And talking about festivals, one of the most famous festivals in Tamil Nadu is the Cape Festival.
+Earlier known as the Cape Comorin, Kanyakumari is surrounded by some of the most majestic mountains and wonderful views of nature.
+This place is actually quite an amazing travel getaway where you can hope to experience a diverse range of travel possibilities - right from tourist spots to joyful events and festivals.
+Talking about festivals, one of the most famous festivals in Tamil Nadu is the Cape Festival.

-The Cape festival lasts for a period of three days and is celebrated with great zeal among the locals.
-According to the beliefs, it is said that even a sip of the ocean water is considered very holy on this day.
-Apart from that, this festival also features a great number of cultural programs that portray a rich culture of this region.
+It lasts for a period of two to three days and is celebrated with great zeal among the locals.
+According to the beliefs, even a sip of the ocean water is considered very holy on this day.
+Apart from that, this festival also features a great number of cultural programs that portray the rich culture of this region.

+1. The Celebrations.
 During the Cape Festival, the shimmering lights that border all the monuments at night make for quite an exceptional night.
 With the onset of this Indian festival, the market is abuzz with several activities and performances.
-Apart from that, local dances are also performed at the community centers where one can enjoy while savouring some of the most incredible Tamil delicacies such as Idli, Sambhar, Vada, Uttapam and many more.
+Apart from that, local dances are also performed at the community centres where one can enjoy while savouring some of the most incredible Tamil delicacies such as Idli, Sambhar, Vada, Uttapam and many more.

 By Air.
 Trivandrum International Airport is the nearest airport from Kanyakumari located at a distance of 100 km.
-This airport was established in 1932.
-This airport is responsible for serving the city of Thiruvananthapuram.
+This airport was established in 1932 and is responsible for serving the city of Thiruvananthapuram.
 It is interesting to know that this airport is the fifth international airport of India officially declared by the then Prime Minister of India V.P.
 Singh in 1991.

 Many airlines have very good connectivity with this airport to and fro many cities.
 After you deboard at the airport, you will need to cover the remaining distance by some means of public transportation like a cab or a bus.
 You can even take a train from Trivandrum to Kanyakumari.
 For this, you can board the GUV Chennai Express from Trivandrum Central and deboard at the Nager Coil Town.

 By Train.
 Kanyakumari has its own railway station of the same name.
-This particular railway station was formerly known as the Cape Comorin Railway Station.
-This railway junction is a part of the Thiruvananthapuram Railway Division of the south railway zone and is located in the heart of the Kanniyakumari.
+This particular railway station was formerly known as the Cape Comorin Railway Station which is a part of the Thiruvananthapuram Railway Division of the south railway zone and is located in the heart of Kanniyakumari.
 Apart from that, you can also choose to deboard at the Nagercoil Junction railway station.
 After deboarding the train, you will need to travel by some means of public transportation.

 Here is how you can reach here by the following routes.